Dominic Rigby

 • JaxMARL allows you to run the environment tens of thousands of times in parallel.
 This means the monumental search space can be explore a bit more thoroughly.

-3. Population‑based methods prevent overfitting and foster diverse behaviors.
+3. Population‑based methods prevent overfitting and foster diverse behaviors and can help tackle non-transivity

-4. Agent selection via ELO‑weighted sampling encourages robustness and competitive balance.
-This is used in Foundation Model Self Play, Multi-Agent Pommerman
+• Agent selection via ELO‑weighted sampling encourages robustness and competitive balance.
+This is used in Multi-Agent Pommerman, AlphaStar and more.

 7. Self‑Improvement Strategies